kubernetes/website/content/en/blog/_posts/Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 ### Deploy Cinder CSI

-The integration with Cinder is provided by an external Cinder CSI plugin, as described in [the Cinder CSI documentation](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/using-cinder-csi-plugin.md)
+The integration with Cinder is provided by an external Cinder CSI plugin, as described in the [Cinder CSI](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/using-cinder-csi-plugin.md) documentation.

 We'll perform the following steps to install the Cinder CSI plugin.
 Firstly, create a secret with CA certs for OpenStack's API endpoints.
 It is the same cert file as what we use in cloud provider above.